shorepine/tulipcc/README.md

 ### Graphics background plane

 The background plane (BG) is 1280 x 750, with the visible portion 1024x600.
-Use the extra for hardware scrolling.
+Use the extra for hardware scrolling or for storing bitmap data "offscreen" for later blitting (you can treat it as fixed bitmap RAM.)
 The BG is drawn first, with the TFB and sprite layers drawn on top.

 ```python
 # Set or get a pixel on the BG